What to Look for When Shopping for Car Insurance: Complete Guide

 • Pressure to sign settlement agreements quickly

-• Claim denials with no clear explanation
+• Claim denials with vague or no explanation

 • Unexplained or dramatic premium increases